Jitsi Meet: Open Source Zoom Alternative

 Last updated on November 9th, 2022

 Zoom is a video conferencing service that has been around for almost a decade.
 As the COVID-19 pandemic led to increased use of video calling services, Zoom emerged as one of the top apps in use around the world.
 However, the platform was soon marred by privacy concerns, hackers and questions regarding its encryption.
 If you’re looking for other options, you might be interested in Jitsi Meet, which is a powerful open source Zoom alternative.

 Scalability and Powerful Video Conferencing Features

 We briefly discussed Jitsi in a previous post about Video Conferencing in the Times of Coronavirus.
 Jitsi consists of a number of open source projects with APIs and SDKs.
 Whereas, Jitsi Meet is a Zoom like video conferencing app which can be used via an internet browser or an iOS, Android or platforms like F-Droid or Slack.
-This enables users to use Jitsi not only as a standalone app but also to incorporate it in other corporate platforms.
+This enables users to use Jitsi not only as a standalone app and one of the zoom alternatives but also to incorporate it in other corporate platforms.

 Get Started without any Account

 To get started, you can go to meet.jit.si and enter a meeting name and click Start Meeting.
 A meeting can be started without any account.
 You can make your meeting name unique by adding a phrase that best describes your meeting.
 The below image shows an example of how to create a new meeting with Jitsi Meet.
 If you’re using Chrome, you can also install an extension for Google Calendar and Microsoft 365 integration.

 In the next step, you will require allowing access to your peripheral devices and require entering a name to initiate the meeting.
 Users can join Jitsi via link or dial in to join the meeting.

 Start a Free Call with up to 75 Participants and No Time Limit